jamsocket/fractional_index/README.md

 ### Construction

-There are three ways to construct a `ZenoIndex`:
+There are three ways to construct a new `ZenoIndex`:

 - From nothing: `ZenoIndex` implements `Default`.
 Under the hood, this constructs a Zeno Index backed by an empty byte string -- i.e., equivalent to 0.5.
 - In relation to one other `ZenoIndex` (either before or after).
 We walk through the reference